Downtown Commons

-Downtown Commons (or DOCO), formerly known as Sacramento Downtown Plaza, Westfield (Shoppingtown) Downtown Plaza and Downtown Plaza, is a two-level outdoor mixed-use entertainment and shopping complex operated by JMA Ventures, LLC, located along the alignment of K Street (also known as David J. Stern Walk between 5th and 7th Streets) in downtown Sacramento, California, United States, near the State Capitol building.
+Downtown Commons (or DOCO), formerly known as Sacramento Downtown Plaza, Westfield (Shoppingtown) Downtown Plaza and Downtown Plaza, is a part single level, part two-level outdoor mixed-use entertainment, dining, and retail complex operated by JMA Ventures, LLC, located along the alignment of K Street (also known as David J. Stern Walk between 5th and 7th Streets) in downtown Sacramento, California, United States, near the State Capitol building.
 The complex is bordered by J Street to the north, L Street to the south, 7th Street to the east and 4th Street to the west.
 Downtown Commons' previous format was a mainly two-level outdoor shopping mall commonly known as Downtown Plaza, despite numerous official name changes over the years.
-The majority of the site has been redeveloped, centering on the Golden 1 Center, home of the NBA's Sacramento Kings.
-The section between 5th and 7th Streets was demolished in 2014 to make room for the Golden 1 Center, as well as The Sawyer, a 250-room boutique hotel operated by Kimpton Hotels immediately north of the arena site.
+The majority of the site has been redeveloped, centering on Golden 1 Center, home of the NBA's Sacramento Kings.
+The section between 5th and 7th Streets was demolished in 2014 to make room for Golden 1 Center, as well as The Sawyer, a 250-room boutique hotel operated by Kimpton Hotels immediately north of the arena site.
 The remaining standing section between 4th and 5th Streets was also redeveloped a few years later in association with the arena project.
+A Macy's, which predated Downtown Plaza, anchored the west end of the complex for several decades before closing in March 2025.

+In addition to the arena and the hotel, the complex also features a 24 Hour Fitness, a Century Theatres movie theater, and numerous restaurants, eateries and shops.